-Historically, DOD vision conservation programs or occupational vision programs focused efforts on industrial operations where civilian employees and their exposure to potential eye hazards while working.
+Historically, DOD vision conservation programs or occupational vision programs focused efforts on industrial operations involving mostly civilian employees and were focused on their exposure to potential eye hazards while working.
 Generally, military personnel were not included in vision safety programs until the late 1980s when efforts shifted towards including operational readiness and compliance.
 The military operations in Iraq and Afghanistan led to significant vision conservation and readiness initiatives including the monitoring of eye injuries among active duty personnel.
 In 2004, in response to urgent needs statements from deployed and deploying units, the military authorized the use of commercial, off-the-shelf (COTS) protective eyewear that met the minimum military requirements in place of type-classified ballistic eyewear.
 In 2006, this practice became the Military Combat Eye Protection (MCEP) Program.
 Since all deployed personnel were expected to deploy with an MCEP device, the need for vison and optical readiness requirements significantly changed since 100 percent of those in theater were expected to have protective eyewear in their possession instead of the historical percentage that required prescription eyewear.
 This implementation of the use of eye protection in theater resulted in a significant reduction in the number of eye injuries and has continued to prove itself over time.
 In addition, all of the Services monitor vision and optical readiness and have medical surveillance programs in place.

 On September 11, 2001 the terrorist attacks on the United States brought about the establishment of a multi-national "War on Terrorism" starting with military action against Afghanistan in November that same year.
 This mobilization of U.S. forces produced a 226 percent increase in production of gas mask inserts from September to October of that year and a 100 percent increase in total eyewear production for the year after due to deploying personnel not being visually and optically ready.

+In addition, the requirement for maintaining optical fabrication in the military has been assessed.
 In 2004, in response to the President's Management Agenda on competitive sourcing, the Naval Audit Service in conjunction with the Army Audit Agency performed a review of the need for optical fabrication in the military and the three Surgeons General stated in a memorandum on the subject that:

 "The Department of Defense Optical Fabrication Enterprise (OFE) should be retained in its current configuration under the control of the Military Health System… The combined $2.3M cost reduction gives the OFE an $8.6M advantage of the private sector."